DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## 1G Include a process overview teaser

-- [ ] Add a process overview teaser section on the home page.
+- [x] Add a process overview teaser section on the home page.
-- [ ] Summarise each step (Sourcing, Formulation, Testing, Packaging & Delivery) with 1–2 sentences each.
+- [x] Summarise each step (Sourcing, Formulation, Testing, Packaging & Delivery) with 1–2 sentences each.
-- [ ] Add icons for each step.
+- [x] Add icons for each step.
-- [ ] Link to the full “Our Process” page.
+- [x] Link to the full “Our Process” page.
-- Current state: No process reference exists on the home page; full process info lives only on `/pages/our-process`.
+- Current state: A four-step process teaser with placeholder copy and a CTA to `/pages/our-process` now appears on the home page.

 **Acceptance Criteria**
 - Process teaser includes all four steps with short summaries.